 It has a partially metal exterior, but the whole thing comes off as very plasticky, and you’ll know it from the moment you hold it in your hands.
 No, it doesn’t feel like it’s about to fall apart at any second, but I definitely wouldn’t want to drop it on the ground or bang it against a wall.

-And don’t even ask about weather sealing, because a lens like this isn’t the sort of glass you’d want to take out in rain, snow, or anything in between.
+And don’t even ask about weather sealing; a lens like this shouldn’t be taken out in rain, snow, or anything in between.

 Before you write this lens off, however, ask yourself: